Aldehyde dehydrogenase: Mechanism

 In this NAD(P)^{+}-dependent reaction, the aldehyde enters the active site through a channel extending from the surface of the enzyme.
 The active site contains a Rossmann fold, and interactions between the cofactor and the fold allow for the action of the active site.

 A sulfur from a cysteine in the active site makes a nucleophilic attack on the carbonyl carbon of the aldehyde.
 The hydrogen is kicked off as a hydride and attacks NAD(P)^{+} to make NAD(P)H. The enzyme's active site then goes through an isomorphic change whereby the NAD(P)H is moved, creating room for a water molecule to access the substrate.
 The water is primed by a glutamate in the active site, and the water makes a nucleophilic attack on the carbonyl carbon, kicking off the sulfur as a leaving group.

 Researchers at the University of Tsukuba found that durian extract inhibited aldehyde dehydrogenase activity, lending credence to an Asian folklore warning against consuming durian with alcohol.

+Acetaldehyde Dehydrogenases

+The subset of aldehyde dehydrogenases that convert acetaldehyde into acetate are often referred to as Acetaldehyde Dehydrogenases (not to be confused with the acetylating acetaldehyde dehydrogenase enzymes involved in bacterial fermentation).
+There are three known genes which encode this enzymatic activity in humans, ALDH1A1, ALDH2, and the more recently discovered ALDH1B1 (previously known as ALDH5).
+These enzymes have an important role in the metabolism of alcohol.

+In the liver, ethanol is converted into acetate by a two step process.
+In the first step, ethanol is converted to acetaldehyde by alcohol dehydrogenase.
+In the second step, the acetaldehyde is converted to acetate by acetaldehyde dehydrogenase.
+Acetaldehyde is more toxic than alcohol and is responsible for many hangover symptoms.

+Comparison of Isozymes

+ALDH2, which has a lower K_{M} for acetaldehydes than ALDH1A1 and acts predominantly in the mitochondrial matrix, is the main enzyme in acetaldehyde metabolism.
+Unlike ALDH2, ALDH1A1 is primarily located in the cytosol, and is also involved in the metabolism of Vitamin A. Because of the difference in cellular location of these two enzymes, earlier texts sometimes referred to ALDH2 as “mitochondrial acetaldehyde dehydrogenase”, but this terminology was complicated by the fact that the later discovered ALDH1B1 is also primarily located in the mitochondria.

+Although ALDH1A1 and ALDH2 do not share a common subunit, the homology between the human ALDH1A1 and ALDH2 proteins is 66% at the coding nucleotide level and 69% at the amino acid level, which is found to be lower than the 91% homology between human ALDH1A1 and horse ALDH1A1.
+Such a finding is consistent with evidence suggesting the early evolutionary divergence between cytosolic and mitochondrial isozymes, as seen in the 50% homology between pig mitochondrial and cytosolic aspartate aminotransferases.